 If this doesn’t happen, then women in rural areas will keep on using old rags to manage periods which itself is incredibly dangerous and makes them susceptible to infections and problems later on.

-Women’s health is a topic which is vastly ignored, and honestly, if we can get more women informed on these processes and help them manage their periods in a hygienic way, issues related to giving birth which are so widespread in our country might be avoided as well.
+Women’s health is a topic that is vastly ignored, and honestly, if we can get more women informed on these processes and help them manage their periods in a hygienic way, issues related to giving birth which is so widespread in our country might be avoided as well.

 Who’s going to take responsibility for women’s period health?
 I know that the topic is a big taboo in society but if we keep ignoring it the way we are, the mortality rate for mothers giving birth and their children won’t improve either.